paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-118-alzheimers-disease-and-related-dementias-research.md

 ### Statutory Notes

 #### References in Text
 The Social Security Act, referred to in subsec. (b), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles II and XVI of the Social Security Act are classified generally to subchapters II (§ 401 et seq.) and XVI (§ 1381 et seq.), respectively, of chapter 7 of this title.
+620. Titles II and XVI of the Social Security Act are classified generally to subchapters II (§ 401 et seq.) and XVI (§ 1381 et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see [section 1305 of this title](./chapter-007-social-security.md#section-1305) and Tables.

 <a id="section-11292"></a>